absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ## Run CLI

 Now that your application has been compiled, you are ready to use Node IoC.
-The basic command to run your application CLI must start by `node ioc`, follow by your command.
+The basic command to run your application CLI must start by `node ioc`, followed by your command.

 ```bash
 node ioc